Quackers71/uiux-design/week2-Requirement-Gathering/Overview.md

 Designers have techniques that allow us to discover what the user is doing now and we have other techniques that allow us to present and summarize our results.

 In this module we will review four discovery techniques.

-Naturalistic observation, survey, focus group and interview.
+- Naturalistic observation
+- Surveys
+- Focus groups
+- Interviews

 We also have techniques for representing what we discover about the user.
+This include

-This include user characteristics tables and personas.
+- User characteristics tables
+- Personas.

 There are also techniques to represent findings about the tasks.
-These include scenarios, essential use case scenarios, hierarchical task analysis and current UI critique.
+These include
+- Scenarios
+- Essential use case scenarios
+- Hierarchical task analysis
+- Current UI critique

 Based on the requirements gathering data we will also be able to develop usability principles that will help us evaluate our novel interface.

+- About the eventual noval interface
+- Usability Principles

 Data from the requirements gathering phase also allows designers to drive novel interface characteristics.
 This is done via deduction.

+- Derive noval interface characteristics

 In this lesson, we reviewed requirement gathering techniques.

-I look forward to seeing you in our next lesson where we will go over each technique in detail.
+- Techniques to discover how the user is currently accomplishing the task
+- Techniques to report our findings